NoxOrg/Nox.Reference/README.md

 ```

 *SourceDataPath* - a folder where source data from external resources are saved.
-*TargetDataPath* - output folder for json files which are generated during gathering data from external sources.
+*TargetDataPath* - output folder for JSON files which are generated during gathering data from external sources.